Documentation

 model.addConstrs(sum(x[e,s] for s in shifts) <= max_shifts for e in employees)

-The key difference: With SolverForge, you work with domain objects (Shift,
+With SolverForge, you work with domain objects (Shift, Employee) and

-Employee) and express constraints as natural business rules.
-You don’t need to
+express constraints as business rules.
+You do not need to reformulate the

 When to Use Each